 select * from users

 Click Run to see a preview of the data.
 By default, we limit to the first 100 rows.
 Then click Continue and give the model a name.
 You'll also need to pick the unique identifier for this table, usually id.

 If you want to learn more about exploring your data warehouse with SQL and with our visual query builder, check out the Exploring your data section of our docs.

 In the next step, we can select which destinations we want to send the query results to.

 We can always add multiple destinations, but let's take Hubspot as an example.
 To set up the connection, we have to map the fields in the query results (from the database / data warehouse) to the fields in Hubspot.

 This configuration is specific to each destination that the query results are being sent to.
-This particular configuration will insert the Hubspot object contacts for each row in the query of users, and map first_name, last_name, email, and location to firstname, lastname, email, and city respectively.
+This particular configuration will upsert the Hubspot object contacts for each row in the query of users, and map first_name, last_name, and email to firstname, lastname, and email respectively.

 For more information on the configuration of each destination, check out the Destinations section of the documentation.

 Lastly, we have to schedule how often the query is run and subsequently synced to your destinations.

 Make sure to also pick a unique primary key for your query.
 The unique primary key column is used by Hightouch to differentiate between new rows and changed rows when diffing results between consecutive runs before sending changes to downstream destinations like Hubspot.